battle-tactics-strategies

 Marching and Stamina

 Campaigns often forced fighters to cover 20 miles or more per day on poor roads or open country.
-Saxons prepared for this with regular village-level musters that included forced marches carrying full kit.
+Saxons prepared for this with regular village-level musters that included forced marches carrying full kit—shield, spear, bag of rations, and any armor they owned.
 Running, stone-throwing, and wrestling built overall fitness.
 Historical accounts suggest that Saxon armies, especially under leaders like Alfred the Great, were known for their ability to move rapidly and then fight effectively at the end of a march.
 This stamina directly supported siege operations, where digging, carrying timber, and manning watch posts required sustained physical effort over days and weeks.
+A fighter who could not march twenty miles could never reach the enemy’s walls, let alone assault them.

 Armor Familiarity

 Wearing a heavy mail shirt (about 20-30 pounds) for hours took acclimation.
 Saxon fighters trained in their armor—chopping wood, marching, or performing mock combats—to avoid fatigue in real combat.
-Leather and gambeson padding underneath reduced chafing.
-Without this training, a warrior could become exhausted within minutes of a siege assault or a shield wall engagement.
+Leather and gambeson padding underneath reduced chafing but also added weight and heat.
+Without this prior conditioning, a warrior could become exhausted within minutes of a siege assault or a shield wall engagement.
+Men also practiced in the helmet, learning to cope with restricted vision and hearing; a thegn who never drilled with his helm might stumble or fail to hear a command in battle.

 Resource Management and Logistics